junxit/us-congress-bills-116/metadata.md

 - 2019-01-16 — Introduced in House
 - 2019-01-16 — Introduced in House
 - 2019-01-16 — Referred to the House Committee on Financial Services.
+- 2019-01-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-01-28 — Considered as unfinished business. (consideration: CR H1232)
+- 2019-01-28 — Considered under suspension of the rules. (consideration: CR H1221-1223)
+- 2019-01-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+624.
+- 2019-01-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-01-28 — Mr. Himes moved to suspend the rules and pass the bill.
+- 2019-01-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 52). (text: CR H1221)
+- 2019-01-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 52).(text: CR H1221)